SaFrMo/trois-renderer/README.md

 *Trois* is a French word, it means *Three*.

 The Trois renderer uses several concepts introduced in [react-three-fiber](https://github.com/pmndrs/react-three-fiber) - thank you to the creators and maintainers of that project!

+By members of the TroisJS team & [Breakfast Studio](https://breakfaststudio.co/).